 During our tenth anniversary year we started a carriage-driving section especially for those who are confined to a wheelchair or are unable to ride a horse.

 The specially-built Fenix driving carriage accommodates a wheelchair which helps disabled riders to enjoy the freedom of a different equestrian sport.
 Most of the drivers are in a wheelchair but there are some that are too disabled to ride a horse but they gain the same benefits by being in the carriage.
 As with horse riding, carriage-driving strengthens upper body, improves posture and helps to increase confidence through a sense of being in control.

-We normally have two carriage driving ponies, but recently one has died so we looked for another friend for Tony.
-The new pony needed to be fairly placid and to get along with Tony.
-We found Betty who has joined us as part of the family.
-She was a little bit lively at first but Anne Waite has trained her and she has settled down.
+Tony, our original carriage driving pony, has now retired after several years of wonderful service and after looking for a suitable replacement, Betty has now joined the family.
+The new pony needed to be fairly placid and although she was a little bit lively at first, Anne Waite has trained her and she has settled down nicely.
 We carriage drive between April and October to enjoy the best weather.
-The ponies enjoy going out and are quite well known around the Rudding Park area.
+Betty enjoys going out and is quite well known around the Rudding Park area.

-Every year we take both ponies to the home of our Patron, Michael Abrahams.
+Every year we take the carriage and Betty to the home of our Patron, Michael Abrahams.
 We have a Summer picnic for volunteers and riders and they give carriage rides to the guests.